-Using a phage display-based iterative screening of a B. malayi L3 cDNA library with immune human sera, our laboratory previously showed that B. malayi vespid venom allergen homolog-like protein (BmVAL-1) and B. malayi abundant larval transcript-2 (BmALT-2) are potential vaccine candidates.14 Vaccine potential of both BmVAL-1 (BmVAL-1) and ALT-2 has already been reported previously by other groups.
-16-19 Thus the powerful phage display-based parasite cDNA expression library screening confirmed previous reports and narrowed down the candidate vaccine antigens to VAL-1 and ALT-2.
-VAL-1 belongs to a family of proteins called Ancylostoma caninum secreted proteins or ASP.
-VAL-1 homologs have been reported from Anclostoma duodenale, Necator americanus, Onchocerca volvulus, and Meloidogyne incognita.
-21-23 Although VAL-1 and ALT-2 are excellent vaccine candidates, their functional role in the parasite is not fully understood.
+Using a phage display-based iterative screening of a B. malayi L3 cDNA library with immune human sera, our laboratory previously showed that B. malayi vespid venom allergen homologue-like protein (BmVAL-1) and B. malayi Abundant Larval Transcript -

+2 (BmALT-2) are potential vaccine candidates.
+13 Vaccine potential of both BmVAL-1 (BmVAL-1) and ALT-2 has already been reported previously by other groups.15-18 Thus, the powerful phage display-based parasite cDNA expression library screening confirmed previous reports and narrowed down the candidate vaccine antigens to VAL-1 and ALT-2.
+VAL-1 belongs to a family of proteins called Ancylostoma caninum secreted proteins or the ASP.19 VAL-1 homologues have been reported from A. duodenale, Necator americanus, Onchocerca volvulus and Meloidogyne incognita.20-22 Although VAL-1 and ALT-2 are excellent vaccine candidates, their functional role in the parasite is not fully understood.

-Conventional methods of immunization with recombinant proteins require co-administration with adjuvants, and usually have to be given in multiple doses.
-Moreover, a cold chain is needed to transport and store the protein vaccine.
-This requirement poses significant problems especially in tropical regions where the disease is highly prevalent.
+Conventional methods of immunization with recombinant proteins require coadministration with adjuvants and usually have to be given in multiple doses.
+Moreover, there is a need for cold chain to transport and store the protein vaccine.
+These pose significant problems especially in tropical regions of the world where the disease is highly prevalent.
 Immunization with DNA vaccine can overcome the need for such requirements associated with conventional protein immunization.
 In addition, DNA vaccines are easy to prepare and can be stored with relative ease, eliminating the need for a cold chain.
-More importantly, DNA-based vaccines can induce a high level of protective immune responses and elicit both cellular and humoral immune responses as has been demonstrated against several pathogens.
-Finally, multiple DNAs can easily be incorporated into the vaccine vector to generate a multivalent DNA vaccine, which is a great advantage over protein vaccine.
-A recent study by Anand et al showed that BmALT-2 and BmVAH when given as a cocktail vaccine can confer significant protection.
-In this manuscript we present data to evaluate the vaccine potential of a multivalent combination of BmVAL-1 and BmALT-2 as a potential DNA vaccine against lymphatic filariasis.
+More importantly, DNA based vaccine can induce high level of protective immune responses and elicit both cellular and humoral immune responses as demonstrated against several pathogens.23 Finally, multiple DNAs can be easily constructed into the vaccine vector to generate a multivalent DNA vaccine, which is a great advantage over protein vaccine.
+A recent study by Anand et al30 show that BmALT-2 and BmVAH when given as as a cocktail vaccine can confer significant protection.
+In this manuscript we present data that evaluates the vaccine potential of a multivalent combination of BmVAL-1 and BmALT-2 as a potential DNA vaccine against lymphatic filariasis.